Molino's description and foliated homogeneity: Introduction

 \section{Introduction}

+In Molino's theory \cite{Molino1982,Molino1988}, every minimal Riemannian foliation on a closed manifold can be described as a quotient of a minimal Lie foliation on another closed manifold by the foliated action of a compact Lie group, defining a principal bundle.
+Among minimal Riemannian foliations on closed manifolds, the Lie foliations are just the transitive ones.
+Here, transitivity means that the evaluation of the infinitesimal transformations of the foliation at every point is the whole tangent space.
+This property is equivalent to foliated homogeneity; i.e., the transitivity of the canonical left action of the group of foliated diffeomorphisms (diffeomorphisms that map leaves to leaves).

-A description of certain compact minimal equicontinuous foliated spaces was given by the first author and Moreira Galicia \cite{AlvarezMoreira2016}.
-It can be considered as a topological version of the Molino's description of Riemannian foliations on compact manifolds \cite{Molino1988}, in the minimal case.
-This gave another confirmation that equicontinuous foliated spaces should be considered as the topological Riemannian foliations, as asserted by Ghys \cite[Appendix E]{Molino1988}.
-That description reduces the study of such foliated spaces to the case of foliated spaces whose transverse dynamics is modeled by local left translations of a local group $G$, called $G$-foliated spaces.
-According to the role played by Molino's theory in the study of Riemannian foliations, its topological version should have interesting applications; for instance, it was already used in \cite{AlvarezMoreira2016} to study the growth of the leaves.
-Dyer, Hurder and Lukina also gave an analogue of Molino's description for equicontinuous actions on the Cantor set \cite{DyerHurderLukina2016}, and for equicontinuous matchbox manifolds \cite{DyerHurderLukina:Molino} (the case of compact connected minimal foliated spaces of codimension zero).
+Ghys \cite[Appendix E]{Molino1988} suggested that equicontinuous foliated spaces should be considered as the topological Riemannian foliations.
+As a confirmation of this interpretation, the first author and Moreira Galicia \cite{AlvarezMoreira2016} gave a topological version of Molino's theory for any compact minimal equicontinuous foliated space $X$ whose holonomy pseudogroup and its closure are strongly quasi-analytic (see Section~\ref{ss: pseudogrs}).
+It describes $X$ as a foliated quotient of a $G$-foliated space $\widehat X_0$ for some locally compact local group $G$.
+Here, $G$-foliated spaces are the foliated spaces whose holonomy pseudogroup can be represented by a pseudogroup on some locally compact local group $G$ generated by some local left translations (a precise definition is given in Section~\ref{ss: foliated sps}).
+In the case where $G$ is a Lie group, the $G$-foliated spaces are the Lie foliations, which agrees with the original Molino's theory.
+According to the role played by Molino's theory in the study of Riemannian foliations, its topological version should have interesting applications; for instance, it was already used in \cite{AlvarezMoreira2016} to study the growth of leaves.
+Some features of the original Molino's description were missing in that topological version, like the foliated action of a compact Lie group on $\widehat X_0$, defining a principal bundle over $X$, and the characterization of $G$-foliated spaces using foliated homogeneity.
+For foliated spaces, foliated homogeneity means the transitivity of the canonical left action of the group of foliated homeomorphisms.